I'm a provider

 HIV tropism testing can determine the predominant coreceptor protein used by HIV to infect target cells.
 Tropism testing can help select patients for treatment with HIV coreceptor antagonists, such as maraviroc, which block specific coreceptor proteins.

 The human immunodeficiency virus (HIV-1), which causes acquired immunodeficiency syndrome, uses co-receptor proteins (either CCR5 or CXCR4) on the surface of target cells to enter and infect the cells.
 The most commonly transmitted strains of HIV-1 bind to CCR5 and are said to have “tropism” for CCR5-expressing cells.
 Dual or mixed (D/M) tropic viruses can bind to either receptor type.
 It is estimated that around 85% of treatment-naïve patients harbor CCR5-tropic virus only, around 15% harbor D/M virus, and less than 1% are infected with CXCR4-tropic virus alone.
 CXCR4-tropic virus is associated with immunosuppression and later stages of disease.
-New, experimental drugs, termed co-receptor antagonists, have been designed to interfere with the interaction between HIV-1 and its co-receptors.
+Co-receptor antagonists have been designed to interfere with the interaction between HIV-1 and its co-receptors.

 Maraviroc (Selzentry™, Pfizer) is the first co-receptor antagonist to be approved by the U.S. Food and Drug Administration (FDA).
 Maraviroc is a selective, slowly reversible, small-molecule antagonist of the interaction between human cell surface CCR5 and HIV-1 gp120, necessary for HIV-1 cell infection.
 Blocking this interaction prevents CCR5-tropic HIV-1 entry into cells.
 However, CXCR4-tropic HIV-1 entry is not prevented.
-According to the label, maraviroc, in combination with other antiretroviral agents, is indicated for adult patients who:
+According to the drug's original label, maraviroc, in combination with other antiretroviral agents, is indicated for adult patients who are infected with only CCR5-tropic detectable HIV-1, who have evidence of viral replication and HIV-1 strains resistant to multiple antiretroviral agents.

-The FDA-approved full prescribing information for the drug states that “Tropism testing must be conducted with a highly sensitive and specific tropism assay that has demonstrated the ability to identify patients appropriate for [maraviroc] use.”
+The currently approved maraviroc label indicates that maraviroc is indicated for combination antiretroviral treatment for adults infected with only CCR5-tropic HIV-1, without discussion of the presence of viral replication.
+The FDA-approved full prescribing information for the drug states that “Tropism testing must be conducted on a current sample with a highly sensitive tropism assay that has demonstrated the ability to identify patients appropriate for use of SELZENTRY.”
 This is because efficacy was not demonstrated in a phase II study of maraviroc in patients with dual/mixed or CXCR4-tropic HIV-1.
-Due to potential adverse effects (hepatic and cardiotoxicity), maraviroc should only be used in indicated patients.
+Due to potential adverse effects (hepatic and cardiac toxicity), maraviroc should only be used in indicated patients.

 HIV tropism testing is available by either phenotypic or genotypic methods.
-Tropism testing with a phenotypic assay, a cellular-based assay that functionally determines tropism, is available with the enhanced sensitivity Trofile™ (Monogram Biosciences, South San Francisco, CA) assay.
+Tropism testing with a phenotypic assay, a cellular-based assay that functionally determines tropism, is available with the enhanced sensitivity Trofile™ (Monogram Biosciences, South San Francisco, CA) assay (ESTA).
 This phenotypic assay uses virus stocks pseudotyped with envelope sequences derived from patient plasma to infect cell lines engineered to express CCR5 or CXCR4 HIV-2 co-receptors.
 Genotypic tropism testing is based on sequencing the third variable (V3) loop of the HIV glycoprotein 120 gene, because the V3 loop interacts with the HIV coreceptor, and mutations in V3 are associated with measurable changes in HIV tropism.
-Tropism assignment is derived from the sequence data using a bioinformatic algorithm such as geno2pheno.
-In the U.S., the only commercially available genotypic HIV coreceptor tropism assay is available from Quest Diagnostics.
+Tropism assignment is derived from the sequence data using a bioinformatic algorithm such as geno2pheno (G2P).
+In the U.S., the only commercially available genotypic HIV coreceptor tropism assay is available from Quest Diagnostics, which uses triplicate population sequencing with reflex to ultradeep sequencing if only CCR5-tropic virus is detected.
+Quest Diagnostics also offers a proviral DNA tropism test (Trofile DNA) which sequences the tropism of HIV-1 DNA that has integrated into the host genome of infected T-lymphocytes via triplicate population sequencing, without the use of ultradeep sequencing.

 HIV tropism testing without immediate plans to prescribe HIV co-receptor antagonists such as maraviroc is not medically necessary.